 Hi, my name is Glenda Hoon Russell!
-You can call me Glenda the Good Witch.
+You can call me Glenda the Good Witch (from the Wizard of OZ).
 Let me just fix my crown real quick.
 Although I am a native Texan, I have lived in an RV with my husband and dog since 2017, working and traveling across the US.
 Some of my favorite things to do are being in nature, hiking, cooking nourishing foods and indulgent treats, learning about humans and how we work, rock and crystal hounding, creating any kind of art, having deep conversations, going to ashrams and spiritual retreats, and being present with those I love.

 For my work, I enjoy transformational speaking and motivating humans, especially women, to find their inner peace, self-worth, and challenge the status quo with grace.
 I also enjoy working as a transformational life coach, helping women find their inner peace and remember who they are under all of the masks society tells us to wear.

 Finally, I am the creator of art and words.
 I currently have an Etsy shop with my artwork for purchase.
 My soon to be published book, The Status Foe, will be released in spring 2021.
 I can’t tell you how thrilled I am to finally release this book into the world!
 I am also available for collaboration and hire for publications and articles in alignment with my message.
 Feel free to message me here so we can begin working together.

 - The Daily New Year’s Podcast – Find Your Freedom & Overcome the Status Quo with Glenda Hoon Russell

 - That’s Not Proper! – Free Living with a Mindful Mindset